JayashTripathy/profile-card/README.md

 <!-- preview -->
 ## Preview

-Rum `npx jayash` on any nodejs terminal to see the  preview
+Run `npx jayash` on any nodejs terminal to see the  preview

 <!-- GETTING STARTED -->